SQream/sqream_docs/operational_guides/hdfs_partitioned_foreign_tables.rst

 * **Implicit cast prevents type alignment:** (e.g., partition key declared as INT but compared to a TEXT literal)[cite: 55].
 * **Non-deterministic expression:** (e.g., ``WHERE year = EXTRACT(YEAR FROM GETDATE())``)[cite: 56].

 .. tip:: Use ``SELECT compiler_report(...)`` and confirm the "Partition Pruning" node is present.
-As a baseline test, try a direct literal comparison using the exact declared data type of the partition key[cite: 57].
+As a baseline test, try a direct literal comparison using the exact declared data type of the partition key.

 Limitations
 ===========

 Supported Partition Key Data Types
 ----------------------------------
-Only the following types are supported in the ``PARTITIONED BY`` clause[cite: 58]:
+Only the following types are supported in the ``PARTITIONED BY`` clause:

 .. code-block:: text